denismoulin/denismoulin/_posts/2017-03-31-movingtocph-website.md

 link: https://movingtocph.com
 ---

-For the past couple of weeks, we (at Founders) built the best playbook to help foreigners  move to copenhagen.

-I was responsible for everything related to design and built the website using webflow cms system so anyone could jump in and edit its content.
+In a two-week sprint, we (at Founders) built the best playbook to help foreigners move to Copenhagen.
+I was responsible for everything related to design and built the website using webflow cms system so that anyone could jump in to edit its content.

 #### External link